d-diaz/pangeo_lidar/README.rst

 pangeo_lidar
 =============================

-Processing lidar point clouds with a dask pipeline using Pangeo.
+Processing lidar point clouds with a Dask distributed pipeline using Pangeo.

-The lidar processing components in this toolkit currently include thin wrappers around executables available in the FUSION_ and LAStools_ software packages, which are executed using the Python subprocess module.
-FUSION and LAStools are designed for use on Windows, so this Pangeo-Binder has been set up using a Dockerfile which will install these software packages as well as wine on the Linux server running these notebooks.
+The lidar processing components in this toolkit are thin wrappers around command line tools from the FUSION_ and LAStools_ software packages executed using the Python subprocess module.

+FUSION and LAStools are designed for Windows, so this Pangeo-Binder is set up using a Dockerfile which installs these software packages as well as wine to enable running these Windows binaries on Linux.

 Try the notebooks on pangeo.binder.io_ : |Binder|